Part 2 - Data Manipulation

 Running Transformation

-Save the queries and then click on Run Transformation.
+Click Run Transformation.
 This will create a background job which will

 • get the specified tables from Storage,

-• put them in a transformation database,
+• load them in a transformation schema,

-• execute the queries/script, and
+• execute the queries, and

 • store the result in Storage again.